Skip to content

 Triggering runs with a custom runtime config»

-It is possible to trigger runs with a custom runtime configuration.
-This allows you to tailor the runtime environment to specific needs at the moment of triggering a run.
+You can trigger runs with a custom runtime configuration to tailor the runtime environment to your specific needs at the moment of triggering a run.

 The details of runtime config format can be found in the section about runtime YAML reference